Tech-Phantoms/community/README.md

 Yeah, you heard right: we would love if you join our community! 🙌 To join **Tech Phantoms**, fill in this [issue](https://github.com/Tech-Phantoms/community/issues/new?assignees=&labels=github-invitation&template=invitation.yml&title=Please+invite+me+to+the+GitHub+Community+Organization) form and open it.
 After that, you should make your membership public so everyone can know you're part of **Tech Phantoms**!

-<h2 align="center"> ❓ How to use this repository </h2>
+<h2 align="center"> ❓ How to use this repository ❓ </h2>

 Since this is a community repository, this will not host any code.
-If you have issue or suggestions, consider opening an issue to let us know.
-You can hangout in our [GitHub discussions](https://github.com/Tech-Phantoms/community/discussions) and see what the communtiy is talking about, also feel free to open a thread if you have anything on your mind.
+If you have any suggestions or found any bug, consider opening an issue.
+You can hangout in our [GitHub discussions](https://github.com/Tech-Phantoms/community/discussions) and see what the communtiy is talking about.
+Feel free to open a thread if you have anything on your mind.

 This repository also holds our static assets.
 You can make a clone if you want to use it or use the GitHub link as a CDN (might get changed to lookout).